 - Accelerated procedure: The processes for evaluating an application for marketing authorisation is shorter than normal.
 The procedure standard process takes 210 days, but in the case of the accelerated procedure, it takes just 150 days.

-Authorisation of vaccines
+Authorisation of covid-19 vaccines

 In urgent cases where there is an unmet medical need, the authorities can authorise a vaccine before they have received all the documentation that is normally required.
 This is known as a 'conditional approval' and provides an opportunity to secure fast access to a vaccine during a pandemic.
-A Conditional approval is granted before long-term data on efficacy and side effects are available.
+A conditional approval is granted before long-term data on efficacy and side effects are available.

 A conditional authorisation is granted based on: